 IPO share prices are not always accurate

 There’s no guarantee that the share price offered through an IPO represents fair value for that company’s shares.
-Some IPOs for popular brands create excitement, but this doesn’t mean it’s a good investment.
+Some IPOs for popular brands can create a lot of excitement, but this doesn’t mean it’s necessarily a good idea to take part in the IPO and buy shares.

 Should you invest in an IPO?

-It’s difficult for individual investors in Ireland with small portfolios to take part in an IPO.
-If you’re a high-net-worth investor or have an opportunity to buy shares via an IPO, understand the benefits and risks involved.
+As we said earlier in this guide, it’s difficult for retail investors with small portfolios to take part in an IPO.
+If you’re a high-net-worth investor or do find yourself presented with an opportunity to buy shares via an IPO, it’s important to understand the benefits as well as the risks involved.

 Benefits of investing in an IPO

 - Fixed share price.
-Unlike regular shares, IPOs offer a fixed price per share that won’t change until the IPO is over.
-This time gives investors a chance to research the investment opportunity.
+Unlike regular shares, IPOs offer a predetermined fixed price per share that will not change until the IPO is over.
+You can take your time researching the investment opportunity and know that the share price won’t change while you’re deciding.

 - Invest in popular brands.
-IPOs give you the chance to invest in brands new to public trading.
+IPOs give you the chance to invest in brands that were not previously available as investments.

 Risks of investing in an IPO

 - The share price could be overvalued.
 The set share price offered through an IPO might not be fair value, and you could end up paying more for the shares than they’re worth.
-If the market thinks the shares are worth less than they’re priced, the share price will fall after the company goes public meaning you could lose money.
+If the market thinks the shares are worth less than they’re priced, the share price will fall after the company goes public meaning you could lose money to begin with.

-- Investing in IPO companies is inherently riskier.
-Many IPOs are held by newer companies that have only been operating for a few years.
-Because they’re often still in their growth phase, they’re likely to be higher-risk and more volatile than other shares.
-However, they also offer the potential for strong capital growth.
+- New companies are often higher-risk.
+A lot of IPOs are held by newer companies that have only been operating for a few years or even less.
+Because they’re often still in their growth phase, they are likely to be higher-risk and more volatile than other shares.
+However, they also offer the potential for strong capital growth too.

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.